ankane/kms_encrypted/guides/Google.md

 ## Key Rotation

-To rotate keys, use the Google Cloud Console or API.
+To rotate master keys, use the Google Cloud Console or API.

-New data will be encrypted with the new key version.
-To encrypt existing data with new key version, run:
+New data will be encrypted with the new master key version.
+To encrypt existing data with new master key version, run:

 ```ruby
 User.find_each do |user|